someshprajapati/Linux_Challenges/Challenge-2/Solution-challenge-2.md

+### Q. The app server called centos-host is running a Go app on the 8081 port.
+You have been asked to troubleshoot some issues with yum/dnf on this system, Install Nginx server, configure Nginx as a reverse proxy for this Go app, install firewalld package and then configure some firewall rules.

 ### 1. Install "nginx" and "firewalld" package.
 Troubleshoot the issues with "yum/dnf" and make sure you are able to install the packages on "centos-host".
 > Results:
 ```